Hilbert's tenth problem: Recursively enumerable sets

-A recursively enumerable set can be characterized as one for which there exists an algorithm that will ultimately halt when a member of the set is provided as input, but may continue indefinitely when the input is a non-member.
+A recursively enumerable set can be characterized as one for which there exists an algorithm that will eventually halt when a member of the set is provided as input, but may continue indefinitely when the input is a non-member.
 It was the development of computability theory (also known as recursion theory) that provided a precise explication of the intuitive notion of algorithmic computability, thus making the notion of recursive enumerability perfectly rigorous.
 It is evident that Diophantine sets are recursively enumerable (also known as semi-decidable).
 This is because one can arrange all possible tuples of values of the unknowns in a sequence and then, for a given value of the parameter(s), test these tuples, one after another, to see whether they are solutions of the corresponding equation.
 The unsolvability of Hilbert's tenth problem is a consequence of the surprising fact that the converse is true:

 Every recursively enumerable set is Diophantine.